 Platforms: Windows/Mac OS/Linux

-DigiKam is a powerful photo manager, organizer and image editor, created for Linux, but also available for Windows and Mac.
-You can import images in various ways, organize them into albums, view and search in your collection by location, time, tags, and people.
-You can use this open source photo editor to experiment with different tools: create panoramas and calendars, then export selected images, share them online.
-DigiKam allows you not only to find images by name or tag: the search option helps you find images that are similar to others.
+DigiKam is a powerful photo manager, organizer and image editor that was created for Linux but is also available for Windows and Mac.
+You can import images in various ways, organize them into albums, and view and search in your collection by location, time, tags, and people.
+You can use this open source photo editor to experiment with different tools: create panoramas and calendars, then export selected images and share them online.
+DigiKam allows you not only to find images by name or tag—the search option helps you find images that are similar to others.
 Although the program is designed to manage your images more than to retouch them, in some cases, it has more useful functions than the specialized programs.

 Pixen is a simple and convenient open source photo editor for beginners.
-It is one of the best alternatives to Paint.Net, with almost the same set of tools with an emphasis on drawing.
+It is one of the best alternatives to Paint.Net, with almost the same set of tools and an emphasis on drawing.
 Pixen is a free image editor.
-Actually, this photo editing software doesn’t have such function as the GIMP photo editing app.
+Actually, this photo editing software doesn’t have as many functions as the GIMP photo editing app.
 You can use Pixen to perform basic image retouching, adjust shadows, exposure, add text, etc. What I did not like about the editor is its working speed and the lack of a 16-bit color channel.

 Alternatives: Adobe Illustrator